JM-Lab/cli-genie/README.md

 The CLI Genie is powered by OpenAI's advanced language model called gpt-3.5-turbo.
 It performs similarly to text-davinci-003 but is 10% cheaper per token.

+## The Key Features
+1. Support for native language input
+   * User input in their native language is understood and processed.

+2. OS and version awareness
+   * Appropriate CLI commands are suggested based on the user's operating system and version.

+3. Similar command recommendations
+   * If no appropriate command is found, similar commands with the same intent are recommended.

 ## Installation

 ### Requirements